List of EastEnders characters introduced in 2006: Chelsea Fox

 Chelsea Fox, played by Tiana Benjamin, arrives in Walford and is seduced by Grant Mitchell (Ross Kemp).
 She is soon joined by her half-sister Libby (Belinda Owusu) and mother Denise (Diane Parish), who disapproves of her daughter's fling with Grant.
 Chelsea goes on to have a relationship with Sean Slater (Robert Kazinsky), but he ends it and her shame for being rejected by him leads to Chelsea going to prison.
 When she is released, Chelsea traces her estranged father, Lucas Johnson (Don Gilet), and goes on to have relationships with Theo Kelly (Rolan Bell) and Ellis Prince (Michael Obiora).

 Denise Fox

 Denise Celeste Fox, played by Diane Parish, moves to Walford with her daughters Chelsea and Libby (Tiana Benjamin and Belinda Owusu).
 She has a relationship with Kevin Wicks (Phil Daniels), and despite her ex-husband Owen Turner (Lee Ross) and his ex-wife Shirley Carter (Linda Henry) trying to come between them, they marry in April 2007.
 Kevin dies on New Year's Eve 2007, and after grieving for him Denise reunites with Chelsea's father, Lucas Johnson (Don Gilet).
 However it eventually emerges that Lucas is unhinged, and after murdering Owen, and keeping Denise prisoner he is put in prison.
 Soon after Denise is joined by her sister, Kim (Tameka Empson).
 After a long time being single, Denise begins a relationship with Ian Beale (Adam Woodyatt).

 This is Parish's second role in EastEnders, as she previously played singer Lola Christie in 1998.

-David Walsh

-The Reverend David Walsh, played by Jeremy Child, is a vicar, first seen renting a pornographic film in Walford Video for a sermon he is writing.
-He later visits Billy Mitchell (Perry Fenwick) and Honey Edwards (Emma Barton), who want to get married in a church, but when Reverend Walsh discovers that Billy is divorced, he tells Honey and Billy they cannot get married in the church.
-He is later blackmailed by Peggy Mitchell (Barbara Windsor), who threatens to tell everyone that he rented a porn film.
-After this, he marries Billy and Honey in September.